oracle-livelabs/developer/db-application-development/pythondb-development-oracledb/pythondb-development-oracledb.md

 In this lab, you will:

-* Write Python code to access Oracle Database using python-oracledb with ADB wallet
+* Write Python code to access Oracle Database using python-oracledb with Autonomous Database wallet
-* Run the Python code without an ADB wallet (wallet-less) using a One-way **TLS** connection string copied from Lab 1
+* Run the Python code without an Autonomous Database wallet (wallet-less) using a One-way **TLS** connection string copied from Lab 1

 ### Prerequisites